ljgarcia/bhx-temp-template/paper.md

 # Abstract

 This file corresponds to a BioHackrXiv publication template for the Brazilian Reproducibility Network "No Budget Science Hack Week" Event.
+At the beginning of the file you can see the required metadata, remember that some data has been added as an example, you will have to modify as it fits.
+Your file must be named paper.md and your references file must be saved right next to the paper.md file and be named paper.bib.
+Please include URLs (e.g., web pages, GitHub pages, data repos) as part of the text but also as a proper reference (i.e., in your paper.bib file) so later mining references will be easier.
+If you are interested in making future text-mining processes easier, please include the paper.md and paper.bib as supplementary data (you will find the right place to add this information later in the document).
+Thanks for you interest in contributing with your submission to BioHackrXiv.

 # Introduction or Background